 We were also interested in visiting the ashram and the temples dedicated to Hairakhan baba located in the area where he first appeared, near the village of Hairakhan.
 The old Hariakhan baba had an ashram there back when he was active in the area, but today there is instead a large ashram there dedicated to the younger Haidakhan baba, often called Babaji, the person with the same name who appeared in a cave outside the same village in 1970 when he was a young man and whom died in 1984.
 The modern Haidakhan babaji is considered by many as being an incarnation of the old Hairakhan baba and therefore you will find pictures of both of them in the ashrams in Kathgaria and the one near the village of Hairakhan.
 The ashram outside the village of Hairakhan is today more or less entirely dedicated to Haidakhan babaji the younger.

 My brother Tobias was somewhat curious about the modern Haidakhan babaji but I didn't feel any pull towards him and I also suspected that he might not have been a true saint.
 To some extent, I even thought he might have been such a person who attracts Westerners for his own personal gain.
 I went to the ashram mostly because I thought that the temple on the other side of the river of the ashram was dedicated to the older Hairakhan baba which I held in much higher regards than the modern saint with the same name.
-We had also been recommended to go to Haidakhan babaji the younger one's ashram by an Englishman and a German woman the week before we traveled to India and they had experienced that it was a place with very strong energies.
+We had also been recommended to go to Haidakhan babaji the younger one's ashram by an Englishman and an Austrian woman the week before we traveled to India and they had experienced that it was a place with very strong energies.
 In other words, I were a little curious about the ashram but did not feel any direct pull towards the place.
 It was the last location we visited in the area around Nainital before moving on to Rishikesh.

 When we got there we walked around in the very big ashram.
 There were many visitors there, both Indians and Westerners.
 We sat and meditated for a while in front of the statue of Haidakhan babaji the younger.
 The Ashram was very nice and lay beautiful in the middle of the mountains, but despite that, I still had some resistance to Haidakhan babaji.
 I instead wanted to cross the river to the temple on the other side, which I thought was dedicated to the older Hairakhan baba, which I thought was the real deal.
 We crossed the river to the temple on the other side and quite soon I realized that this place was fully dedicated to Haidakhan babaji the younger and to top it all, the temple was quite newly renovated and many buildings were quite modern.
 To say the least, I was very disappointed since I had the idea of coming to something much older and, in my opinion, more genuine.
 In a moment my expectations and ideas fell apart.